superman108/Housing-Market-Forecast/README.md

 |Residential Medium Density|	316|	146|

-There are also inconsistencies in data type in 'Garage_Cars' column between Training and Test sets.
+There are also inconsistencies in data type in 'Garage_Cars' column between the Training and Test sets.
 The values in this column are changed from floats to integers.
 The single missing value in this column is replaced by the mode of 'Garage_Type'=='Detchd', which is equal to 2. <br>

-Another probel is presence of outliers in Gr_Liv_Area and Lot_Area columns in Training set.
+Another problem is the presence of outliers in Gr_Liv_Area and Lot_Area columns in the Training set.
 The two outliers in Gr_Liv_Area are relatively large houses but sold for prices, which may not represent their actual market values.

 <table><tr>